Lawson family murders: Aftermath

 Shortly after the murders, Charlie's brother, Marion Lawson, opened the home on Brook Cove Road as a tourist attraction.
 A cake that Marie had baked on Christmas Day was displayed on the tour.
 Because visitors began to pick at the raisins on the cake to take as souvenirs, it was placed in a covered glass cakeserver for many years.

 The event inspired a number of songs and other tributes including the murder ballad "The Murder of the Lawson Family", which was originally recorded by the Carolina Buddies for Columbia Records in 1930 and covered by the Stanley Brothers in March 1956.

 The case was also featured in an episode of the PRX podcast Criminal.

 The Lawsons were laid to rest in a private family graveyard.
-The main tombstone features the symbol of the Square and Compass, suggesting that Charlie had been a Freemason.
-But this is not the case.
-He was actually a member of The Junior Order of United American Mechanics which use a similar symbol.
 Arthur Lawson was killed in a 1945 motor accident (age 35), leaving a wife and four children.

 The Netflix series 28 Days Haunted (2022) shows the place where the victims were embalmed and describes what happened.